 While this tradition is likely to die out as the world changes and people become more cautious, it is still seen throughout the summer today.

 Don’t worry if you see it happening; no doubt, the infant is still under the watchful eye of a nearby parent.

 'Per capita' is one of the most used phrases in Iceland.

-Icelanders, with just over 360,000 people, suffer from a small nation complex, and to make up for it, we claim we are in fact 'The Best Country in the World' for a number of reasons.
+Icelanders, with just over 360,000 people, suffer from a small nation complex, and to make up for it, we claim we are, in fact, 'The Best Country in the World' for a number of reasons.

-Thanks to Halldór Laxness for that.
+Thank Halldór Laxness for that.

-Icelanders have the best handball team in the world per capita, produce most music and bands in the world per capita, and read and write the most books per capita.
+Icelanders have the best handball team in the world per capita, produce the most music and bands in the world per capita, and read and write the most books per capita.

 The list goes on and on.
 It's even a catch-phrase: ‘Ísland, best í heimi’ (which translates to ‘Iceland, best in the world’).

-For instance, Iceland regularly tops lists for the most gender-equal country in the world and fights with just a few other nations to be the safest, most LGBTQ+ friendly, the cleanest, and the most naturally beautiful.
+For instance, Iceland regularly tops lists for the most gender-equal country in the world and fights with just a few other nations to be the safest, the most LGBTQ+ friendly, the cleanest, and the most naturally beautiful.

 Photo from M´ývatn Off Road Super Jeep Tour